|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Black-eyed peas and collard greens are a New Year's Day staple in the American South, where the peas represent coins and the greens represent paper money.
 As the saying goes, "Eat poor on New Year's, and eat fat the rest of the year."
-While they might be a sign of good fortune for the upcoming months, there's no reason why you shouldn't enjoy black-eyed peas and collard greens throughout the year of the year.
+While they might be a sign of good fortune for the upcoming months, there's no reason why you shouldn't enjoy black-eyed peas and collard greens throughout the year.
 It can even be frozen in airtight containers for up to three months and enjoyed whenever the craving strikes.

 However, to make them right, it can take a while.
 Using a slow cooker lets you go about your daily business while the food simmers away.
 You don't even need to soak the beans overnight!
 These crock pot black-eyed peas and collard greens make a fabulous meal with baked cornbread and a salad.